John McGrath (footballer, born 1938): Style of play

 Throughout his playing career, McGrath evolved from a "gentle" and "cultured" player into a tough, uncompromising and aggressive centre-half.
 McGrath was said to be "very one-pace; very one-dimensional" by Southampton teammate Terry Paine.
-He rarely scored goals as his role in the opposition penalty box during corner was that of a "disrupter".
+He rarely scored goals as his role in the opposition penalty box during corner kicks was that of a "disrupter".
 His obituary in The Independent described how his "lurid public persona was something between Desperate Dan and Attila the Hun".

 Coaching and management

 Southampton

-After retiring from playing in September 1973, McGrath immediately joined the Southampton coaching staff, He was appointed youth team coach, and was part of the coaching staff at Wembley when Southampton won the FA Cup in May 1976.
+After retiring from playing in September 1973, McGrath immediately joined the Southampton coaching staff.
+He was appointed youth team coach and was part of the coaching staff at Wembley when Southampton won the FA Cup in May 1976.
 In September 1978, he was appointed reserve team manager.